How Christmas can impact mental health

 Expectations

 It may be worth planning ahead for times when you think you might struggle.
-If Christmas itself causes you anxiety or upset, you might plan some more lowkey celebrations or plan some time for yourself throughout the holiday period.
+If Christmas itself causes you anxiety or upset, you might plan something more lowkey or plan some time for yourself throughout the holiday period.
 If you struggle in the time after Christmas, you might plan a few things to look forward to for that time.

 Difficult family dynamics